Chapter 4: Team Culture

 "Shoutout to Alice for solving that gnarly database bug yesterday.

 That would have blocked three people.
-Nice work!"
+Nice work."

 Team wins:

-this quarter.
-Great job, everyone!"
+week this quarter.
+Great job, everyone."

 Learning moments:

-it in our tech talk next week."
+share it in our tech talk next week."

 Celebration Guidelines